Italy shuts down 4 regions as Europe tries lighter lockdowns :: WRAL.com

 Germany’s health minister has warned of hard times ahead unless the country can “break” the rising trajectory of coronavirus cases, which has doubled the number of patients in intensive care in just 10 days and set a new record of over 21,500 new confirmed cases on Friday.

-And the French government is supplying quick virus tests to nursing homes around the country, amid sharply rising numbers of infections and deaths in those homes in recent weeks, and to the nation’s biggest airport, Paris’ Charles de Gaulle.
-The tests, which look for a specific protein on the virus, are cheap and fast, but experts say they are also less accurate than the standard ones.
+And the French government is supplying quick virus tests to nursing homes around the country and to the nation’s biggest airport, Paris’ Charles de Gaulle.
+The tests are cheap and fast, but experts say they are also less accurate than the standard ones.
+Nursing homes in France, Spain and other European countries saw tremendous numbers of deaths in the first surge.

 Follow AP’s coronavirus pandemic coverage at https://apnews.com/hub/virus-outbreak and https://apnews.com/UnderstandingtheOutbreak.